Optimizing Crop Management with Reinforcement Learning and Imitation Learning: Related Work

-As the real-world farm experiments are laborious, time-consuming, and cost-inefficient, crop models are becoming essential tools for estimating the crop responses to climate change on crop production \cite{zhao2019simple}.
+As the real-world farm experiments are laborious, time-consuming, and cost-inefficient, crop models are becoming essential tools for estimating the crop responses to climate change and management practices on crop production \cite{zhao2019simple}.
 Until now, multiple crop simulation models have been developed for major crops \cite{bassu2014various,asseng2013uncertainty}.
 According to \cite{jones2017brief}, APSIM and DSSAT are the two most widely used crop models.
+In addition to providing accurate crop production estimates in relation to climate, genotype, soil, and management factors, these two crop models are open-source for the agricultural community and being updated constantly.

-For current available crop models, the users need to pre-define the management practice before the start of a simulation.
-However, RL aims to find optimal policies that decide the management practices in (near) real time according to the current weather, plant, and soil conditions.
+For currently available crop models, the users need to pre-define the management practice before the start of a simulation.
+However, RL aims to find optimal policies that decide the management practices in (near) real-time according to the current weather, plant, and soil conditions.
 Given this concern, efforts have been made to enable real-time communication between an RL agent and the crop environment during a simulation.
-Along this line, the authors of \cite{overweg2021cropgym} developed the CropGym environment for training fertilization policies following the convention of the Open AI Gym \cite{brockman2016openai}, an environment widely used for developing and testing RL agents.
-Another interface based on the SIMPLE crop model for Open AI Gym is proposed in \cite{zhao2019simple} for russet potato.
-While these works prove the feasibility of deploying RL methods for crop management, the simulation models are over-simplified without detailed information on the crop and environment.
-In comparison, Gym-DSSAT, based on the widely used DSSAT, is developed for training management policies with RL \cite{gautron2022gym}.
-It enables daily interactions between an RL agent and the simulated crop environment in DSSAT.
+The authors of \cite{overweg2021cropgym} developed the CropGym environment for training fertilization policies following the convention of the Open AI Gym \cite{brockman2016openai}, an environment widely used for developing and testing RL agents.
+Another interface based on the SIMPLE crop model for Open AI Gym is proposed in \cite{zhao2019simple} for russet potatoes.
+While these works prove the feasibility of deploying RL methods for crop management, the simulation models used are over-simplified without detailed information on the crop and environment.
+In comparison, Gym-DSSAT, based on the widely used DSSAT, is developed for training management policies with RL \cite{romain2022gym}.
+It enables daily interactions between an RL agent and the simulated crop environment in DSSAT and has been leveraged to optimize N management \cite{wu2022optimizing}.